 Note: auxiliary financial services and real estate are included in 1984 but excluded in all other years.
 We used value added deflators.
-Source: authors' calculations using ONS input Output Tables for 1984 and Balance of Payments data for all other years.
+Source: authors' calculations using ONS Input Output Tables for 1984 and Balance of Payments data for all other years.

-Figure 2 shows the UK's trade position in business services from 1984-2003.
-The UK has always had a trade surplus - exports are greater than imports.
-This means that foreign firms have always sourced business services from the UK to a greater extent than UK-based firms have very similar if we use industry level deflators.
+Figure 2 shows the UK's trade position in business services from 1984-2003.6 The UK has always had a trade surplus - exports are greater than imports.
+This means that foreign firms have always sourced business services from the UK to a greater extent than UK-based firms have sourced business services from abroad.
+Although both imports and exports have grown during this period, over 1995 to 2003 export growth outstripped import growth, leading to a trade surplus of over £15 billion in 2001.
+The UK now exports more than twice as much business services as it imports.
+In contrast with business services, the UK imports more manufactured goods than it exports, so has a trade deficit.